Living Sweet Moments

 Soft, chewy and delicious, this easy to make pecan praline fudge recipe will melt in your mouth.
 The perfect gluten-free no bake dessert for any occasion.

 As soon as I came back home I had one mission: making that delicious fudge.
-Through some trial and error, I was able to make my own version and it turned out amazing!
+Through some trial and error, I was able to make my version and it turned out amazing!

 Soft, chewy and delicious, this easy to make pecan praline fudge recipe will melt in your mouth.
 The perfect gluten-free no bake dessert for any occasion.